Haohua-Sun/Haohua-Sun.github.io/docs/seminar.markdown

 And this is also not a superman group only for those learnt lots things already, the following subjects at this term just needs you to know about **Calculus**, **Linear Algebra** and **Classical Mechanics**.
 The topics may seem much hard, but remember it's just a topic and we are just communicating about the topic, there is no pressure from exam or whatever.
 By the way, difficulty should not be the reason to escape, remember *"而世之奇伟、瑰怪、非常之观，常在于险远，而人之所罕至焉。"*?

+So what will we do after all?
+For this term (2023 Spring), the two topics, Quantum Theory and General Relativity, are both general, they are basic things in morden physics.
+Thus we may make it like a reading course: we choose a book or note as the main material to read together, and we talk over the confused or interesting things together once in a while.
+And you may face some small difficulties while reading, just ask in our QQ group, no matter what question.
+Your gains are form two aspects: read the material and talk with others.

-If you want to join us, like what I said before, be sure you are interested in mathematical/theoretical physics, if not, you may not be happy in the process, then why to learn the fucking things?
-And you should have the ability to read English.(What is the criterion?
-If you are able to read what I wrote on this website, then you are OK.)
+If you want to join us, make sure that:
+(1) you are really **interested** in the topic, otherwise you may not be happy in the process, then why to learn the ~~fucking~~ things?
+(2) you have the ability to read English.
+What is the criterion?
+If you are able to read what I wrote on this website, then you are OK.
+Unlike living abroad, the English required for reading a mathematics/physics book is much simple, most people just backed off before taking the first step.

-Have something to ask?
-Just email to me.
+(3) you have enough spare time, don't let your required courses affected by our seminars, that's not what we want to see.

 **[Quantum](https://haohua-sun.github.io/seminar/quantum/)**
 =======